paper • 39.95

 About the Editors

-Jennifer Grotz is a poet and translator.
+Jennifer Grotz is a poet, the author most recently of Still Falling.
+Everything I Don’t Know: The Selected Poems of Jerzy Ficowski, is her most recent book translations, co-translated from the Polish with Piotr Sommer and recipient of the PEN Award for Best Book of Poetry.
 She serves as the Arthur Satz Professor in the Humanities at the University of Rochester and is the director of the Bread Loaf Writers’ Conferences.